-It's easy to see why these careers are growing so quickly.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts older equipment.
+It's easy to see why these careers are increasingly popular.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+There's also the transition away from R-22 Freon®, which affects old models.
 Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.

 - Air conditioners